techidaily/site-win11-tips/source/_posts/restoring-synapse-functionality-with-razer-devices-on-windows.md

  First, before you hop into the troubleshooting steps, note that Synapse will not detect non-Razer devices.
 There are even some Razer products Synapse 3.0 and 2.0 don’t support.
 It might be the case Synapse isn’t detecting your hardware because it doesn’t support it.
 So, double-check your Razer Synapse software supports the device it’s not detecting.

- You can check supported hardware at the[Razer Synapse 3 supported device page](https://mysupport.razer.com/app/answers/detail/a%5Fid/4130/~/razer-synapse-3-supported-devices) .
+ You can check supported hardware at the [Razer Synapse 3 supported device page](https://mysupport.razer.com/app/answers/detail/a%5Fid/4130/~/razer-synapse-3-supported-devices) .
 Click a category on that page to see if your device is listed there.
-You can also check compatibility for version 2.0 at the[Razer Synapse 2.0](https://mysupport.razer.com/app/answers/detail/a%5Fid/4131/~/razer-synapse-2.0-supported-devices) supported device page.
+You can also check compatibility for version 2.0 at the [Razer Synapse 2.0](https://mysupport.razer.com/app/answers/detail/a%5Fid/4131/~/razer-synapse-2.0-supported-devices) supported device page.
 If your device is listed among the supported hardware on one of those pages, your Synapse software should detect it.

 ## 1\.
 Run the Hardware and Devices Troubleshooter